-2.1 percent per annum over the next five Both agree that significant restructuryears, and become less reliant on India ing of the Chinese phosphates industry and China.
-Other Asian and Latin Ameriwill eventually occur - driven by higher can markets, particularly Brazil, alongside costs, the removal of subsidies, new envi-Africa and the FSU, are shaping up as ronmental taxes and tighter regulations. demand pacesetters
+Global demand looks set to grow at 1.7-2.1 percent per annum over the next five years, and become less reliant on India and China.
+Other Asian and Latin American markets, particularly Brazil, alongside Africa and the FSU, are shaping up as demand pacesetters.

-The alignment of the domestic industry's On prices, CRU foresees a modest need to boost profits with the governrecovery beyond 2019.
-It predicts a rise ment's wish for better air and water qualin the Tampa DAP benchmark from an ity means there are now common goals average of \$325/t this year to around in place, making structural change more \$400/t f.o.b. by 2021, although this forecast comes with both upside and down-But how quickly China's long-heralded side risks attached.
-On the upside is the restructuring will happen remains an open prospect of capacity closures in China. question.
-One factor to watch will be risrather than lower operating rates, and ing costs.
-CRU expects China's DAP progreater than expected demand growth, duction costs to rise more quickly than particularly in India, Africa and Russia. the global industry average over the next The downside risks include an "aggresfive years - with Chinese producers movsive approach" by MWSPC in placing new product on the market, and poor producer ing towards the high end of the cost curve because of this, By 2021, CRU expects discipline in China.
+On prices, CRU foresees a modest recovery beyond 2019.
+It predicts a rise in the Tampa DAP benchmark from an average of \$325/t this year to around \$400/t f.o.b. by 2021, although this forecast comes with both upside and downside risks attached.
+On the upside is the prospect of capacity closures in China, rather than lower operating rates, and greater than expected demand growth, particularly in India, Africa and Russia.
+The downside risks include an "aggressive approach" by MWSPC in placing new product on the market, and poor producer discipline in China.

-The future of China's phosphates 'Big Four' producers will be around \$300/t, industry remains "the greatest unknown" according to CRU.
-Utilisation of production while the costs of China's other producers will approach \$340/t.
-That compares with capacity is low but plant closures have a forecast global average DAP site cost of been minimal to date.
-The ramp-up of new low-cost capacity in Morocco and Saudi Arabia will, however, affect China's export competiveness, especially at a time when Chinese production costs are escalating year, being likely to end the year at around and its industry is becoming more tightly 9.5 million tonnes or above.
-"Larger-thanregulated.
+The future of China's phosphates industry remains "the greatest unknown" according to CRU.
+Utilisation of production capacity is low but plant closures have been minimal to date.
+The ramp-up of new low-cost capacity in Morocco and Saudi Arabia will, however, affect China's export competiveness, especially at a time when Chinese production costs are escalating and its industry is becoming more tightly regulated.